sapid47120/mad-final-project-5-2-shoes-ecommerce/README.md

 # shoes_ecommerce_app

-hoes E-Commerce Website – MAD Final Project
+Shoes E-Commerce Website – MAD Final Project

 This project is a fully functional Shoes E-Commerce Website developed as part of my Mobile Application Development (MAD) Final Project.
 The goal of this project was to design and develop a complete online shopping experience with a clean UI, structured layout, and smooth user flow—from browsing products to completing an order.